Geometric Time-Dependent Density Functional Theory

 where $E=0.00667$ and $\omega= 0.5336$ is resonant with the first singlet excitation.
-The Rabi period is $T_{\rm R}=2\pi/(|d_{\rm eg}|E)$, where $d_{\rm eg}=\langle\Psi_{\rm e}|\hat{x_1}+\hat{x_2}|\Psi_{\rm g}\rangle$ and $\Psi_{\rm g}$ and $\Psi_{\rm e}$ are the ground and first excited states of $V_{\rm ext}^{(1)}(0,x)$.
+The Rabi period is $T_{\rm R}=2\pi/(|d_{\rm eg}|E)$, where $d_{\rm eg}=\langle\Psi_{\rm e}|\hat{x}_1+\hat{x}_2|\Psi_{\rm g}\rangle$ and $\Psi_{\rm g}$ and $\Psi_{\rm e}$ are the ground and first excited states of $V_{\rm ext}^{(1)}(x)$.

-To estimate $\rho^{\rm S}$, we follow common practice and solve a two-level time-dependent Schr\"odinger equation in the basis $(\Psi_{\rm g},\Psi_{\rm e})$.
-These two functions are obtained by diagonalizing a finite-difference approximation of the two-electron Hamiltonian at time $t=0$.
-The non-adiabatic contribution $V^{\text{na}}$ to the time-dependent exact Kohn--Sham potential is computed from \eqref{eq:hydro_singlet} with $W=0$.
-In 1D, we have the explicit formula~\cite{He2002,Mai-JCP-16}
+To find a good approximation to $\rho^{\rm S}$, we solve a two-level time-dependent Schr\"odinger equation in the basis $(\Psi_{\rm g},\Psi_{\rm e})$.
+Those are obtained by diagonalizing a finite-difference approximation of the two-electron Hamiltonian at time $t=0$.
+The non-adiabatic contribution $V^{\text{na}}$ to the time-dependent exact KS potential is computed from \eqref{eq:hydro_singlet} with $W=0$.
+In 1D, we have~\cite{He2002,Mai-JCP-16}

 where $j_\varphi=\rho^{\rm S}\nabla\theta$ is the current.
 This potential is compared to the geometric non-adiabatic term $W^{\rm na}$ in~\eqref{eq:singlet-KS+G-potential}.
 Our code is written in Julia and is freely available at~\cite{Duez2025GeometricTDDFTCode}.